-To assign a player channel to the MPlay Remote from the Channel Name field of the Remote Control Manager window, proceed as follows:
+To assign a player channel to the MPlay Remote from the Channel Name field of the Remote Control Manager window:

 1. In the Remote Control Manager window, right-click one of the Channel Name field.
 A contextual menu is displayed: